Krupaparmar30/timer_daily_task/README.md

 # 2)What is Future Class ?

-->Simply put,the Future class represents a Future result of an Asynchronous computation.
+- Simply put,the Future class represents a Future result of an Asynchronous computation.

-->This result will eventually appear in the Future after the processing is complete.
+- This result will eventually appear in the Future after the processing is complete.

 # 3)What is Duration class & Future.delayed() constructor with Example ?